The Sceptre of Rivel Gorge

 Stepping toward the fire Sabian lifted the lid.
-Suddenly there were more popping sounds followed by a cacophony of bangs pings and tings as exploding corn shot out of the pot like hot missiles.
+There were more popping sounds followed by a cacophony of bangs pings and tings as exploding corn shot out of the pot like hot missiles.

-Suddenly, Sabian’s head and chest were pelted with balls of corn, forcing him to retreat until the corn had popped itself out.
-When Sabian turned around, his feet crunching over the mass of corn lying on the floor, he noticed that Shamone and Arianna had made a quick exit.
+Flying balls of corn forced Sabian to retreat until it had popped itself out.
+When Sabian turned around, his feet crunching over the mass of corn lying on the floor, he noticed Shamone and Arianna had vanished.